GeminiMorrigan/NineNeins.com/README.md

 Thats what NineNeins.Com is, and how Nine-Neins.Com should be viewed and used.

 9Neins.Ga is the place for Cartoon Frogs, Radical rhetoric, Articles, Memes, Music, Videos, Archive, Politically Charged, Propaganda Hangout.
 Every function has its place. :)

+It may come to where this will change just a little bit in format.
+But the concept still applys.

 :Join-